 Abusing any substance, even prescription-grade medications, can be dangerous.
 Substance abuse can lead to dependence and addiction as well as increasing the likelihood of overdose.
 In addition to the risk of developing a substance use disorder, abusing fake pills holds additional risks.
 These can include:

-Hazardous ingredients - Elicit drug manufacturers will often use other substances when making counterfeit pills in order to boost their effects.
+Hazardous ingredients - Illicit drug manufacturers will often use other substances when making counterfeit pills in order to boost their effects.
 These substances often create harmful drug combinations, such as when combined with the synthetic opioid fentanyl.
 These dangerous combinations with Xanax, once in the system, greatly increase the risk of fatal drug overdoses as well as drug dependence and addiction.

 Contamination - Most street dealers and illegal drug labs do not abide by the same strict hygiene protocols that legal ones do.
 This means there is a much higher risk of bacteria and other harmful substances making their way into fake Xanax.